hecmec/ng10-playground/README.md

 ## Adding Components or other elements to a project

+You should not have hyphens in project names.

     ng g d HoverChangeColor --project=appComponentsAndTest --flat=false

+    ng g c expression --project=appComp --flat=false --change-detection=OnPush

 ## Project Reactive Angular WorkShop is aaronFrost